janpaepke/ScrollMagic/README.md

 ##About the Author

 I am a freelance Art Director based in Lausanne, Switzerland.
-I started this project to intensify my knowledge of javascript.
+I started this project to deepen my understanding of javascript (which it has).

 [Check out my website](http://www.janpaepke.de) or [Follow me on Twitter](http://twitter.com/janpaepke)